rfkinline/BTC-Dashboard/README.md

 3. Eventually move away from TKinter.
 It is too complicated. iE kivy, QT, GTK
 4. Include indicators like: Mayer Multiple or Number of coins with more than 15% gain, divided by coins more than 15% loss (7 days), ???
 5. Include Marketcap: total, DeFi
-6. Include Coinbase Index
-7. Investment-value dilemma.
+6. Investment-value dilemma.
 I chose to hardcode the value of the investment in USD and BTC as otherwise there will be the dilema: at what exchange rate to the USD and BTC was the coin / token purchased?
 It makes everything complicated and therefore those 2 numbers are hardcoded.
 In case you prefer to calculate them, then add a column "purchase price in BTC" to the portfolio.
 The column purchase price in the portfolio is needed so the program can calculate the "take profit" of a coin

 ## Display
 CryptoDashboard.py was created for the HyperPixel display and CryptoDashboard-Phat-What.py was created for the Phat or What paper display.<br>